microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 *Do the choices matter?
 Check this [blogpost](/blog/2023/04/21/LLM-tuning-math) to find example tuning results about gpt-3.5-turbo and gpt-4.*

-With `flaml.autogen`, the tuning can be performed with the following information:
+With AutoGen, the tuning can be performed with the following information:
 1. Validation data.
 1. Evaluation function.
 1. Metric to optimize.